Distilling LLM Prior to Flow Model for Generalizable Agent's Imagination in Object Goal Navigation: Acknowledgments

 \paragraph{Evaluation metrics.} We adopt three standard metrics for evaluating the navigation performance. \textbf{SR} (Success Rate) indicates the proportion of success episodes. \textbf{SPL} (Success weighted by Path Length) represents the success rate of episodes weighted by path length, measuring the efficiency of navigation. \textbf{DTS} (Distance To Goal) is the distance to the goal at the end of the episode.
 For mathematical expression of these metrics, please refer to Appendix~\ref{app:metrics}.

 \paragraph{Implementation details.} For training of GOAL, we sample 400K sub-maps for training on each dataset.
 We implement GOAL based on DiT \citep{DiT} models.
 We use AdamW \citep{Adam} optimizer with a base learning rate of 1.5e-4, warmed up for 2 epochs, and applied cosine decay after that.
-The model is trained for 20 epochs, and exponential moving average (EMA) is used with a decay of 0.999 during training.
+The model is trained for 25 epochs, and exponential moving average (EMA) is used with a decay of 0.999 during training.
 We trained the GOAL model on 4 NVIDIA RTX 4090 GPUs with a batch size of 64 per GPU.
+For details of training scene segmentation module, please refer to Appendix.\ref{app:train scene seg}.